SOWO – Where the War on Waste meets the Scourge of Spillage

 Over-pouring happens for a couple of reasons.
 Firstly, due to improper positioning when holding the bottle.
 If it is difficult to stop or control a pour, then the process is wrong or the tools are wrong.
 Better tools or increased bartender training will minimise the issue.

-The second reason is what’s known as premature pouring.
+Secondly, what’s known as premature pouring.
 A jigger should be filled and then poured into the glass or shaker – this is a safe pour.
 However, sometimes bartenders have a habit of dumping the alcohol before the jigger is full and then continuing to free-pour into the vessel.
-This habit could be quite costly, as every ½ second of pouring time equates to 5 mL (1/6 Oz) of extra alcohol being poured away - for free!
+This habit could be quite costly, as every ½ second of pouring time equates to 5mL (1/6oz) of extra alcohol being poured away - for free!

 Wastage